PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

         The list of overlapping variants between the reference and target datasets are supplied to the ``MATCH_COMBINE`` module to exclude scoring file variants that are matched only in the target genotypes.

-    2.  **PGS Scoring**: the scoring files are the supplied to the ``PLINK2_SCORE`` module, along with allele frequency information from the reference panel to ensure consistent scoring of the PGS SUMs across datasets.
+    2.  **PGS Scoring**: those scoring files are then supplied to the ``PLINK2_SCORE`` module, along with allele frequency information from the reference panel to ensure consistent scoring of the PGS SUMs across datasets.
         The scoring is made efficient by scoring all PGS in parallel.

 4. **PCA of the reference panel**
-    1.  **Preparing reference panel for PCA**: the refrence panel is filtered to unrelated samples with standard filters for variant-level QC (SNPs in Hardy–Weinberg equilibrium [p > 1e-06] that are bi-allelic and non-ambiguous, with low missingness [<10%], and minor allele frequency [MAF > 1%]) and sample-quality (missingness [<10%]).
+    1.  **Preparing reference panel for PCA**: the refrence panel is filtered to unrelated samples with standard filters for variant-level QC (SNPs in Hardy–Weinberg equilibrium [p > 1e-06] that are bi-allelic and non-ambiguous, with low missingness [<10%], and minor allele frequency [MAF > 1%]) and sample-quality (missingness <10%).
-        LD-pruning is then applied to the variants and sample passing these checks (r2 threshold = 0.05), excluding complex regions with high LD (e.g. MHC).
+        LD-pruning is then applied to the variants and sample passing these checks (r\ :sup:`2` threshold = 0.05), excluding complex regions with high LD (e.g. MHC).
 These methods are implemented in the ``FILTER_VARIANTS`` module.

-    2.  **PCA**: the LD-pruned variants of the unrelated samples passing QC are then used to define the PCA space of the reference panel (default: 10 PCs) using `FRAPOSA`_ (Fast and Robust Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment). [#zhangfraposa]_ This is implemented in the ``FRAPOSA_PCA`` module.
+    2.  **PCA**: the LD-pruned variants of the unrelated samples passing QC are then used to define the PCA space of the reference panel (default: 10 PCs) using `FRAPOSA`_ (Fast and Robust Ancestry Prediction by using Online singular value decomposition and Shrinkage Adjustment).\ [#zhangfraposa]_ This is implemented in the ``FRAPOSA_PCA`` module.

 5.  **Projecting target samples into the reference PCA space**: the PCA of the reference panel (variant-PC loadings, and reference sample projections) are then used to determine the placement of the target samples in the PCA space using projection.
 Naive projection (using loadings) is prone to shrinkage which biases the projection of individuals towards the null of an existing space, which would introduce errors into PCA-loading based adjustments of PGS.
-To ensure correct placement of individuals we use the **online augmentation, decomposition and Procrustes (OADP)** method of the `FRAPOSA`_ package for a less biased projection of new indidividuals into the reference panel PCA space. [#zhangfraposa]_ We chose to implement PCA-based projection over derivation of the PCA space on a merged target and reference dataset to ensure that the composition of the target doesn't impact the structure of the PCA.
+    For less biased projection of individuals into the reference panel PCA space we use the **online augmentation, decomposition and Procrustes (OADP)** method of the `FRAPOSA`_ package.\ [#zhangfraposa]_ We chose to implement PCA-based projection over derivation of the PCA space on a merged target and reference dataset to ensure that the composition of the target doesn't impact the structure of the PCA.
 This is implemented in the ``FRAPOSA_OADP`` module.

 6.  **Ancestry analysis**: the calculated PGS (SUM), reference panel PCA, and target sample projection into the PCA space are supplied to a script that performs the analyses needed to adjust the PGS for genetic ancestry.
 This